yamil-abraham/facial-emotion-detection/README.md

 **3. Model Evaluation:** After training, the model's performance is evaluated on a separate test dataset.
 The accuracy metric measures how well the model classifies emotions, with a final accuracy of approximately 65.63%.

+  **Model Evaluation n2:** Due to the plots look pretty well I decided to see how the model behaves and retrain for 100 epochs and  what is a suitable number before it starts to "worsen" in the predictions.
+The new accuracy was 68.75% which is an improvement over the previous 50 epoch model, but also not much of an improvement.
+Furthermore, we can see that around the 80's we find that the training and validation curves start to touch and then the validation curve starts to be above.
+When the training and validation curves touch and then the validation curve starts to be above the training curve, this suggests that the model is experiencing **overfitting**.

+**Potential solution:** To address this problem, techniques such as regularisation, reducing the complexity of the model or collecting more training data if possible can be used.
+The goal is for the model to generalise well, i.e. to perform well on both training data and unseen data such as validation or test data.

 <p align="center">
   <img src="images/training and validation loss.png">
 </p>